- Occupational Therapy Career Video

 - Recommend and/or modify special equipment in home, educational, and workplace settings

-By 2024, the field of Occupational Therapy is expected to grow by 34 percent in the Gulf Coast Region, adding over 500 new job opportunities.
+By 2028, the field of Occupational Therapy is expected to grow by 19 percent with an annual job opening of 158 in the Gulf Coast region.

 A mid-range salary for an Occupational Therapist is around $90,000 per year with the potential to exceed $100,000 per year